rowanhill/xssfinder/README.md

 begin.

-XSS Finder will generate a set of routes through the web site under test that excercises every page, but not necessarily every method that moves between pages.
+XSS Finder will generate a set of routes through the web site under test that exercises every page, but not necessarily every method that moves between pages.
 It's important that all the submit actions are traversed, though, to ensure the XSS vulnerabilities are flushed out.
 You can tell XSS Finder that a method on a page